hcf0x9d/pocket-table-builder/readme.md

 If the mobile environment is detected, the plugin will build a mobile version of your table based on the data in the desktop version of the table.

+This script could take a while to load the data depending on how heavy your table is.
+Perhaps you could add your script to a Web Worker to keep things rolling smoothly.

 ## Installation

 Fork the project or download a zip, include it in your project and start mashing tables.